stuarteberg/graph-tool/doc/quickstart.rst

 the range :math:`[0, E-1]`, where :math:`E` is the number of edges, and edges added earlier have lower indexes.
-However if an edge is removed, its index will be "vacant", and the remaining indexes will be left unmodified, and thus will not lie in the range :math:`[0, E-1]`.
+However if an edge is removed, its index will be "vacant", and the remaining indexes will be left unmodified, and thus will not all lie in the range :math:`[0, E-1]`.
 If a new edge is added, it will reuse old indexes, in an increasing order.

 .. _sec_iteration: